codefresh-io/docs.codefresh.io/_posts/2024-10-21-oct-release-notes.md

    caption="Multi-arch image in Images dashboard" max-width="80%"
    %}

 -->

-### Pipelines: Consume step outputs in plugins
+### Pipelines: Output parameters in `arguments` attribute

-Plugins in pipelines can now consume outputs directly from previous steps, streamlining data transfer and expanding integration capabilities across your pipeline stages.
+Plugins in pipelines can now consume outputs directly from the `arguments` attributes within step definitions, optimizing pipeline functionality.

+Now plugins can consume outputs from `commands` as all as the `arguments` attributes.

 ```yaml
 ...